July 22, 2025

 Long-Term Health Risks

-Chronic low-level VOC exposure poses more serious health risks than short-term exposure spikes.
+Chronic low-level VOC exposure poses more serious health risks than short-term spikes.
 Some VOCs like benzene and formaldehyde are known carcinogens.
 Even low concentrations increase cancer risk when exposure continues over years or decades.

 Liver, kidney, and nervous system damage can result from long-term exposure to certain VOCs.
 These effects develop gradually, making it difficult to connect health problems with specific chemical exposures.
 Regular air quality monitoring helps identify and reduce these risks.